Math Calculators

 $$a × d = b × c$$

-This formula allows us to find a missing term of a proportion.
-For example, if we would need to solve the given proportion for a, we would regroup the proportion formula as follows:
+This formula allows us to easily find a missing term in any proportion.
+For example, if we need to solve a given proportion for a, we simply rearrange the proportion formula as follows:

 $$a=\frac{b × c}{d}$$

-Let's look at the calculation examples of all three scenarios described above.
+Let's explore some practical calculation examples covering all three of the scenarios described above.

 Example 1

-Jane is a landscape designer creating designs of outdoor spaces for a client.
-The space has an area of 216 square meters, and she created a plan where a swimming pool takes 64 square meters.
-Right before Jane submits her design, the client comes up with the requirement that at least a third of the space has to be occupied by the pool.
-Does she have to make a new design, or can she submit the existing one?
+Jane is a landscape designer planning an outdoor space for a client.
+The total area of the space is 216 square meters, and she has drafted a layout featuring a swimming pool that covers 64 square meters.
+Right before Jane submits her proposal, the client adds a new requirement: the pool must occupy at least one-third of the total space.
+Does Jane need to draft a new design, or can she submit her current one?

-To determine whether or not she has to create a new design, she has to figure out the ratio of the pool area to the total outdoor area and then compare that value to 1/3.
+To determine this, Jane must calculate the ratio of the pool's area to the total outdoor area and compare that value to 1/3.

-It is given that the pool occupies 64 square meters, while the total outside area is 216 square meters.
-Therefore, the needed ratio is: 64/216.
+Given that the pool is 64 square meters and the total area is 216 square meters, the initial ratio is: 64/216.

-The ratio is not in the lowest terms.
-Therefore, we can simplify it.
-We can simplify the ratio by dividing the numerator and the denominator by the greatest common factor (the GCF).
+Since this ratio is not in its lowest terms, we can simplify it.
+We simplify the ratio by dividing both the numerator and the denominator by their greatest common factor (GCF).

-The greatest common factor of the numerator (64) and the denominator (216) is 8.
-Dividing both terms by the GCF, 8, we get:
+The greatest common factor for 64 (the numerator) and 216 (the denominator) is 8.
+Dividing both terms by the GCF of 8, we get:

 $$\frac{64}{8} = 8$$